 Illustration by Theresa Grieben

-Spain: the country where paella, flamenco dancing, bull fighting and sangria spring to mind – and obviously where Spanish is spoken, no?
+Spain: the country where paella, flamenco dancing, bull fighting and sangria spring to mind — and obviously where Spanish is spoken, right?
 Well, it’s not as simple as that.

 Catalan is by far the most widely spoken regional language in Spain.
 It is spoken in the independent communities of Catalan, Valencia, Aragón, Murcia and on the Balearic Islands, with various regional differences.

 With around 11 million speakers in four countries, Catalan is also the most spoken regional language within the European Union.
-It is the official language of Andorra and is also spoken in small regions of Italy (such as in the city of Alghero in Sicily) as well as in France (in the Pyrenées-Orientales area in Perpignan).
-Around 35% of the population in Catalonia say that Catalan is their mother tongue, with a similar number reporting that they predominantly speak Catalan in their everyday lives.
-That being said, 95% of the population in Catalonia understand the language.
+It is the official language of Andorra and is also spoken in small regions of Italy (such as in the city of Alghero in Sardinia) as well as in France (in the Pyrenées-Orientales area in Perpignan).
+Around 35% of the population in Catalonia says that Catalan is their mother tongue, with a similar number reporting that they predominantly speak Catalan in their everyday lives.
+Furthermore, 95% of the population in Catalonia understands the language.